Why you need to renew

 Refusing registration at renewal

-We investigate if there’s evidence that questions someone’s suitability to work in social care.
+If there’s evidence that questions a registered person's suitability to work in social care they may be investigated by us.

-We can refuse registration and we can impose sanctions such as:
+We can refuse registration and we can impose sanctions on their registration such as:

 - restrictions on working